pippinbarr/v-r-5/process/list-of-works.md

 - In listing things I'm finding it's a lot of rooms and not so many exterior places?
 At a certain point that might start to feel a bit weird.
 It would be nice to see ways to balance it, but it's also true that "controlled environment" usually means a room, esp. because we can block out the directional light (mostly?).

+## List started 28 December 2023

+Even more ruthless?
+Yes.
+Please.

+### UI

+- Flashlight
+- Didacts as UI element
+- Voice synthesis as UI?
+- Recorded voice as UI?

+### Rooms

+(Unless specifically needed, every room is the same room with a single cube and a single light source.)

+1. Window (custom room)
+    - A room with a view and a shadow cast thrugh the window on a cube.
+    - aka.
+A directional light on a cube
+2. Point light
+    - The "iconic" room with a standard issue point light cast on a cube
+3. Spot light
+    - A room with a spot-light cast on a cube
+4. Mesh
+    - The shadow of a more complex mesh
+5. Two lights
+    - Probably two point lights
+6. Casting
+    - Two cubes, one casts and the other doesn't
+7. Cookie
+    - Spot light with a cookie (window frame is a classic?)
+8. Receiving
+    - Cube that does and cube that doesn't
+9. Acne
+    - Set the bias to fuck things up
+10. Bias
+    - Make it ridiculous (floating)
+11. Normal bias
+    - Make it ridiculous
+12. Shadow only
+    - An invisible cube casting a shadow
+13. Movement
+    - A point light orbiting a cube
+14. Gold
+    - Glimmer in an alcove, the tribute
+15. (Quality?)
+16. (Hard soft none?)
+17. (Area light)
+    - Can I bake?

+Things to figure out:
+Can you dynamically change quality?
+Can you have different quality shadows?
+Hard, soft, none
+What would be a fun "standard" mesh I could use.
+Something simple from v r 4.99 that I could reuse?
+No texture.

+### Sculptures

+Do I actually want the sculptural stuff to illustrate specific things or not?

+- Gaps
+- Holes
+- Shadows cast over objects
+- Long shadows
+- No shadows
+- ...

+Dynamic light trigger areas...

+### Diases

+- Shadow change
+- Day/night cycle
+- Directional color
+- Directional off
+- Exterior spotlight (could also just be trigger zone on sculpture)
+- ...

 ## List started 6 November 2023

 (Note there is another list below this one for reference.)